eRedekopp/CatColab/README.md

 - **Formal**: Models created in the system, be they qualitative or quantitative, are well-defined mathematical objects that can be critiqued with clarity.
-- **Interoperable**: Models, and the logics in which they are expressed, can be flexibly interoperated with each other, without privileging any viewpoint as primary.
+- **Interoperable**: Modelsasdfasdfasdasdff, and the logics in which they are expressed, can be flexibly interoperated with each other, without privileging any viewpoint as primary.
 - **Conceptual**: Each domain-specific logic in the system is well adapted to